geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Well, yeah, that's the generate report thing.
 What is something like that report something?
 I'm not sure.
 But yeah, I just look at the options.

 ##### **Geohot** [[00:06:39](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=399)]
 Yeah.
 And what I'll say about the performance counters is, I mean, we know one of the major reasons for a regression, right?
 Like we have to support 2D images.
 Yeah.
 Yeah.
 Oh, for sure.
 So, I mean, I think performance counters are a little bit more of a challenge.
 I think performance counters are a good idea, but I think it's probably more important to get the known stuff first.
-And then once we're in the unknown, well, in the unknown, but...
+And then once we're in the unknown, well, in the unknown, but..

 ##### **Chrism** [[00:07:01](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=421)]
 Okay.
 And the advice on how to do the 2D images is just like a super late rewrite to transform the image?